Salamat (album)

 Salamat is the debut studio album of the Filipina singer-songwriter Yeng Constantino.
 It was released on January 19, 2007, through Dream Big Productions and Star Music.
 It reached its Gold status in February of the same year and reached 3× Platinum with sales of 90,000 copies.
 The album has five number ones, the only female artist in the Philippines with the most number one hits in 2007.
 And the album produce six top ten hits.

 The album has 10 tracks.
 7 were originally composed by Yeng, 2 were written by her co-scholars in Pinoy Dream Academy and one is a rendition of Freddie Aguilar's OPM classic, "Bulag, Pipi at Bingi".
 It was followed by her second album titled "Journey".
+It was the best selling Filipino album of 2007.